Skip to main content

 Low Cost Assistive Technology: Under $1,500 per item

-Low cost assistive technology includes simple and affordable tools that are easy to set up and use.
+Low cost assistive technology includes simple and affordable aids that are easy to set up and use.
 These items are generally low risk and available from local suppliers and retail stores.

 Examples of Low Cost AT: